lhy6305/chromium-based-android-h5app/README.md

 Don't forget to change the app-icon in the file(s) **res/mipmap-\*dpi-\*/app-icon**.
 They are in **png** format.

+If you come into trouble while trying to install your app, the probable reason is the signature cannot be verified by your system.
+Try to change the **targetSdkVersion (manifest->uses-sdk->android:targetSdkVersion)** to a lower value or find a suitable signature method (jar,v2,v3,v4) for the target version and rebuild.

 # License

 The part I modified is under the original license.